fsharp/fslang-design/Suggestions/FS-1035-option-of-string.md

-# F# RFC FS-1035 - Support for converting a String to an Option
+# F# Suggestion FSS-0001 - Support for converting a String to an Option

-This RFC covers the detailed proposal for this suggestion.
+This document covers the detailed proposal for this suggestion.

 * [x] Implementation (with discussion): [In progress](https://github.com/Microsoft/visualfsharp/pull/3135)